appcelerator-archive/amp/examples/stacks/atsea/README.md

     networks:
       - default
 ```
-- The default network `ampnet` has been added in order to expose the `appserver` service behind the AMP reverse proxy.
+- The default network `public` has been added in order to expose the `appserver` service behind the AMP reverse proxy.

 - Docker secrets required for the reverse proxy have been removed accordingly.